yellowme/androidschoolbasics/exercises/yellow_world/problem.md

 1- In Android Studio's Project window, open app > res > layout > activity_main.xml.

+    Note: If you have a message to add some files to git, don't do it, click in cancel, because we're going to use git and it may cause some issues.
+And if the gradle wants to sync, it's ok, it's to configure some files, just click in sync.

 2- To make more room for the Layout Editor, hide the Project window by selecting View > Tool Windows > Project (or click Project
 on the left side of Android Studio).